Karl Denke: Arrest, suicide, and aftermath

 Decades later, Denke's case remains mostly forgotten.
 Still much about Denke's life, motives, methods, and the exact number of victims remains unknown.
-Even the only known photograph of him (the one above) was taken after his death.
+Only two photographs of Denke are known to exist, with the only clear one having been taken after his death.

 Spree killer Wilhelm Brückner was found to have had an interest in Denke and Fritz Haarmann's cases, with a note in his workplace reading "Massenmörder Haarmann!
 Massenmörder Denke!
 Massenmörder ? ? ?"
 (Mass murderer Haarmann!
 Mass murderer Denke!
 Mass murderer ? ? ?).